 You can get more of a brain boost from your workout by exercising outdoors.

-That may be one of the reasons gardening is one of the best overall physical exercises.
-(41)
+That may be one of the reasons gardening is one of the best overall exercises for both the body and the brain.
+(43)

 - Moderate level of walking, swimming, running, or biking for 30 minutes, five days a week.
 OR